sametweb/react-step-builder/README.md

 This is the component you create for each `step` in your application.
 It takes `order` prop for ordering the steps in the flow. `Step` that has `order={1}` prop renders default.
 The `component` prop takes the component that you would like to show in that step.

-- If you would like to create a persistent component that appears in every `Step`, you must remove the `order` prop and pass `persist` as a prop to a `Step` component.
+If you would like to create a persistent component that appears in every `Step`, you must remove the `order` prop and pass `persist` as a prop to a `Step` component.
 It is recommended to have that persistent step either in the beginning of the steps or at the end depending on where would you like to render that component (top or bottom).

 ```js
 <Step persist component={PersistentComponent} />
 ```

-#### `<Step />` Properties
+#### Properties

 - `order` _integer_ - defines the order of the `Step`.
 Order numbers must start with `1` and be consecutive.